USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 used within the Linux kernel, it will have been used by very few projects, but will have an extraordinary impact.

+# <a name="7494B638FECE11E69868003EE1B763F8"></a> Example Project

+[SampleProject](SampleProject) contains a simple example project that may serve as a starting point for your projects.
+Modify the contents as needed to suit your needs.